ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 count money before you receipt for
 it.
 See the sack open before you
 buy what is in it, for he who trades
-tn the dark asks to be cheated
+tn the dark asks to be cheated.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mohi:batch_mohi_beetlebailey_ver01:data:sn88068010:00294556060:1889120501:0229/pct:39.732143,63.443536,10.771889,9.479796/!600,600/0/default.jpg"/>
 </td>